Teal Curve

 Recycling and Composting

 We minimise our waste by not creating it to start with and by recycling where possible.
-Areas have been set up for general waste and recycling and volunteer residents periodically transport the contents to the local transfer station in Nubeena.
+General waste and recycling bins are emptied on a fortnightly basis using the service provided by the local Council.

-Green waste and other organic waste e.g paper and cardboard are generally recycled on site.
+Green waste, kitchen waste and other organic waste e.g paper and cardboard are generally recycled on site.

 Tasman Ecovillage Residential Design Guidelines